 What’s more is the vocabulary of “new words” that illuminates new paths and new possibilities for the architecture of a present that resembles more and more a future with unknown territories to discover, bringing new strength to the intellectual creation adrenaline; what will be the function of design from now to 2078?

-Immersing yourself in this encyclopedia of images, signs, intuitions but also deep reflections on the meaning of this profession is worth more than a critique, albeit a stimulating one, because it manifests the perfect conjunction between “dream, gesture and design”, where “everything is real even if it is impossible” and “everything is possible because it is unreal”.
+Immersing yourself in this encyclopedia of images, signs, and intuitions but also deep reflections on the meaning of this profession is worth more than a critique, albeit a stimulating one, because it manifests the perfect conjunction between dream, gesture and design, where everything is real even if it is impossible.
+Everything is possible because it is unreal.

-It is a gift, a box full of shaped desires coming from the other side of the world.
-It requires us to ponder over some of the most demanding considerations about the transfer of architectural knowledge and about the need to provide new design enthusiasm with no post-dream certainty of realization.
+It is a gift, a box full of shaped desires from the other side.
+It requires us to ponder some of the most demanding considerations about the transfer of architectural knowledge and the need to provide new design enthusiasm with no post-dream certainty of realisation.

-Eleonora delineates a path with no obligation for a strategic language, going past the more theoretical expression wouldn’t strengthen the inspiring principles of her work, which already has a disciplinary completeness organized by points, by chapters, by forms and by anthropological impulses.
+Eleonora delineates a path with no obligation for strategic language.
+Going past the more theoretical expression wouldn’t strengthen the inspiring principles of her work, which already has disciplinary completeness organised by points, chapters, forms and by anthropological impulses.

 There!
-Let’s not forget the senses, all the senses, because Eleonora implements each of them in her design.
-She stimulates senses with no unease and without any preconceived expectation of to what extent sensoriality can be relevant, how far our enhanced perception can give birth to architectural results.
+Let’s not forget all the senses because Eleonora implements each of them in her design.
+She stimulates senses with no unease and without any preconceived expectation of to what extent sensoriality can be relevant and how far our enhanced perception can give birth to architectural results.

 This concept portrays the huge innovation and modernity of the relentless/unstoppable movement that younger generations only can show us.
-The west coast is “no country for old men”, things keep happening there and it is our obligation to pay attention to it and to understand where instead our rickety old word is going.
+The west coast is “no country for old men”.
+Things keep happening there, and it is our obligation to pay attention to it and understand where our rickety old world is going.

-Just try; just allow a different point of view on phenomena that speak with awareness and knowledge of the facts.
-In nowadays-noisy society, today more than ever before, we need to pay attention to truths, to those questions that Eleonora is heartily enquiring about, from a beach, overlooking the Pacific Ocean.
+Just try; to allow a different point of view on phenomena that speak with awareness and knowledge of the facts.
+In today-noisy society more than ever before, we need to pay attention to truths, to those questions that Eleonora is heartily enquiring about from a beach overlooking the Pacific Ocean.